Remington E-3 "Multiplier" Desktop Calculator

 with a rectangular package having long gold leads extending out from both long edges of the package.
 In the Denon

-calculator, the "higher-end" of these three-function calculators, the chips were retained in complex connectors that
+calculator, the "higher-end" of these "no divide" calculators, the chips were retained in complex sockets that supported and

-supported and connected the packages by the leads.
-Less-expensive versions, like this machine and the Brother 310
+connected the packages by the leads.
+Less-expensive versions, like the Remington E-3 (which was identical

 With technology advancing so quickly in these times, the notion of selling a "three-function" electronic calculator that could